macintushar/macintushar/README.md

-- 👋 Hi, I’m @macintushar
+- 👋 Hi, I’m Tushar
-- 👀 I’m interested in learning Python and Web Development
+- 👀 I’m interested in Web Dev, AI and just random stuff I come across
-- 🌱 I’m currently learning React and other JS Frameworks and Libraries
+- 🌱 I’m currently working at AI Squared
 - 📫 You can reach me on <a href="https://twitter.com/macintushar">X (formerly known as Twitter)</a>
 - Check out my latest project, <a href="https://draw.macintushar.xyz/">draw</a>.
-- Check out my <a href="https://portfolio.macintushar.xyz/">portfolio</a>.
+- Check out my <a href="https://macintushar.xyz/">portfolio</a>.

 <!---
 macintushar/macintushar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.